 Typically, when deployed in the Cloud, FortiExtender is able to download its configuration from FortiExtender Cloud.
 However, you can still configure the device locally, using the commands below.

-You must configure the APN, which can be done on FortiGate, FortiExtender Cloud, or locally.
+If you must configure the APN, you can do it on FortiGate, FortiExtender Cloud, or locally.

 Add a new carrier profile